 The Warning Signs You Shouldn’t Ignore

 Covert narcissists are masters of disguise.
 But there are patterns that give them away.
-Here are the signs of a covert narcissist that most people miss.
+Here are the signs most people miss.

 They Always Play the Victim